sc8916/rein-memorial-wiki/README.md

 - Make a big category with two #s, `## Big Heading` and subheadings under them with 3 `### Subheading`
 - Drag and drop any photos directly from your computer into the text.
 It'll show up as a weird link like `![000012](https://github.com/mnoukhov/rein-memorial-wiki/assets/3391297/41fcc595-fec5-4142-8a7e-3d135b649744)`.
 In the actual Wiki page, it will look like a citation so that when someone hovers over the number, the image will pop up!
 Move the weird links to wherever you'd like the "image citation" to be.

+### Saving

+Once you've finished editing.
+Hit the green button in the top right to `Commit Changes` to save

+A dialog box will pop up and then press the green button again to `Propose Changes` and I will make sure to add them.
+The website should be updated soon after.

 ## Extension
 Are you looking fork my repo to make a wikipedia-style page yourself?
 Here's how I did it.